 There are no material developments relating to previously disclosed legal proceedings.
-See the Company's Form 10-K and previous Form 10-Qs "Legal Proceedings" for information regarding existing legal proceedings.
+See the "Legal Proceedings" section of the Company's Form 10-K and previous Form 10-Qs for information regarding existing legal proceedings.
 Additionally, see "Regulatory Updates" for additional information concerning the status of Borrower Defense to Repayment applications.